 HSC 1531.
-MEDICAL TERMINOLOGY: Three Credits, Three Hours.
-(Fall, Spring) This course is designed to teach Allied Health students recognition and application of basic medical terminology.
+MEDICAL TERMINOLOGY: 3 Credits, 3 Hours.
+(Fall, Spring)

+This course is designed to teach Allied Health students recognition and application of basic medical terminology.
 The units of instruction move the student from identification of basic word parts to recognition and application of medical terms to various body systems.
 Structural, directional, disease and disorder, surgical and diagnostic terms; pronunciation; and abbreviations are included.
 Word parts are used to build, analyze, define and spell medical terms.

 HSC 2000.
-INTRODUCTION TO HEALTH PROFESSIONS: Two Credits, Two Hours (Fall, Spring) This course is an introduction to various health professions, including the current concepts of comprehensive care of the ill and disabled, and an orientation to the roles of various health professionals.
+INTRODUCTION TO HEALTH PROFESSIONS: 2 Credits, 2 Hours (Fall, Spring) This course is an introduction to various health professions, including the current concepts of comprehensive care of the ill and disabled, and an orientation to the roles of various health professionals.
 It includes legal and ethical aspects of healthcare, communication and relationships with the healthcare team, safety measures in healthcare, infection control measures, wellness and disease concepts, and CPR certification.

 HUN 2201.
-FUNDAMENTALS OF HUMAN NUTRITION: Three Credits, Three Hours.
-(On Demand) This course examines the human body's needs for nutrients, vitamins, minerals and water to function and the role of food intake in appropriate quantities to meet these needs.
-Consumer issues, food labeling, dietary guidelines, energy needs and expenditure, and disease/health problems are addressed.
+FUNDAMENTALS OF HUMAN NUTRITION: 3 Credits, 3 Hours.
+(On Demand)

+This course examines the human body's needs for nutrients, vitamins, minerals and water to function as well as to prevent and treat diseases/health problems.
+Consumer issues, dietary guidelines, and energy needs and expenditure are addressed.
 Prerequisite: Required successful completion of NFCC developmental reading and writing course options or appropriate reading and writing placement scores on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.

-Suggested prerequisite: Minimum grade of "C" in one of the following courses: BSC 1010C, BSC 1005C, BSC 2085C or CHM 1033.
+Suggested prerequisite: Minimum grade of "C" in one of the following courses: BSC 1005C, BSC 1010C, BSC 2084C, BSC 2085C or CHM 1033.